Knowledge Hub

 Settlement

-It’s essential to draft the terms of any agreement without delay – ideally when you are all still together at the mediation venue.
+It’s essential to draft the terms of any agreement without delay, ideally when you are all still together at the mediation venue.
 Leaving the formal recording of the deal until later can lead to misunderstandings and in the worst-case scenario, result in the agreement itself unravelling.

-If no agreement is reached at the mediation, there is nothing to prevent the parties continuing to negotiate between themselves.
+If no agreement is reached at the mediation, there is nothing to prevent the parties from continuing to negotiate between themselves.
 If the mediation was the result of a court order, the court must be informed of the breakdown of the process immediately.

 What if court proceedings have already begun?